Revisiting consistency for semi-supervised semantic segmentation: Introduction

-We argue that the clean teacher approach should be preferred in case of perturbations that are too strong for standard data augmentation.
-In this setting \cite{french20bmvc}, perturbed inputs typically give rise to less reliable predictions than their clean counterparts.
+We argue that the clean teacher approach is a method of choice in case of perturbations that are too strong for standard data augmentation.
+In this setting, perturbed inputs typically give rise to less reliable predictions than their clean counterparts.
 Figure~\ref{fig:moons-cons-variants} illustrates the advantage of the clean teacher approach in comparison with other kinds of consistency on the Two moons dataset.
-The clean student experiment ( \subref{fig:moons-1w-cs}) shows that many blue datapoints get classified into the red class due to influence of perturbed red datapoints.
-This aberration does not occur when the teacher inputs are clean ( \subref{fig:moons-1w-ct}) since there we only use clean datapoints as consistency targets.
-Two-way consistency \cite{laine17iclr} ( \subref{fig:moons-2w-p1}) can be viewed as a superposition of the two one-way approaches and works worse than one-way consistency with clean teacher.
-All experiments use KL divergence for $D$.
+The clean student experiment ( \subref{fig:moons-1w-cs}) shows that many blue data points get classified into the red class due to teacher inputs being pushed towards labeled examples of the opposite class.
+This aberration does not occur when the teacher inputs are clean ( \subref{fig:moons-1w-ct}).
+Two-way consistency \cite{laine17iclr} ( \subref{fig:moons-2w-c1}) can be viewed as a superposition of the two one-way approaches and works better than ( \subref{fig:moons-1w-cs}), but worse than ( \subref{fig:moons-1w-ct}).
+In our experiments, $D$ corresponds to KL divergence.

-One-way consistency is especially advantageous in the dense prediction context since it requires caching latent activations in only one model instance.
-This allows training of better models in many practical cases where the model capacity is limited by GPU memory \cite{bulo18cvpr,kreso20tits}.
-In comparison with two-way consistency \cite{laine17iclr,bortsova19miccai}, the proposed approach both improves generalization and halves the training memory footprint.
+One-way consistency is especially advantageous in the dense prediction context since it does not require caching latent activations in the teacher.
+This allows for better training in many practical cases where model capacity is limited by GPU memory \cite{bulo18cvpr,kreso20tits}.
+In comparison with two-way consistency \cite{laine17iclr,bortsova19miccai}, the proposed approach both improves generalization and approximately halves the training memory footprint.

 This paper is an extended version of our preliminary conference report \cite{grubisic21mva}.
-It exposes the elements of our method in much more detail and complements them with several new experiments.
-In particular, we show a detailed analysis of a large-scale experiment which compares the contribution of coarse labels dataset with semi-supervised learning on unlabeled images.
+It exposes the elements of our method in much more detail and complements them with many new experiments.
+In particular, the most important additions are additional ablation and validation studies, full-resolution Cityscapes experiments, and a detailed analysis of a large-scale experiment that compares the contribution of coarse labels with semi-supervised learning on unlabeled images.
+The new experiments add more evidence in favor of one-way consistency with respect to other consistency variants, investigate the influence of particular components of our algorithm and various hyper-parameters, and investigate the behavior of the proposed algorithm in different data regimes (higher resolution, additional unlabeled images).